snu-cdrc/gencube/README.md

 🚀 We'd love to hear from you! 😊

 ---
-`gencube` enables researchers to search for, download, and unify genome assemblies and diverse types of annotations, and retrieve metadata for sequencing-based experimental data suitable for specific requirements.
+`gencube` enables researchers to search for, download, and unify genome assemblies and diverse types of annotations, and retrieve integrated metadata for high-throughput sequencing-based multi-omics resources suitable for specific requirements.

 ![gencube_overview](https://github.com/snu-cdrc/gencube/blob/main/figures/gencube_overview.jpg?raw=true)